 Pro Tip: Brand name cereal is also cheaper at Dollarama too!

-Tupperware can surprisingly get pretty pricey, but at the end of the day as long as they perform their basic function, why pay upwards of $5 at the grocery store?
-Every store usually has a wide selection of tupperware, so save some dollars the next time you need new ones.
+Food storage can surprisingly get pretty pricey, but at the end of the day as long as they perform their basic function, why pay upwards of $5 at the grocery store?
+Every store usually has a wide selection of food storage, so save some dollars the next time you need new ones.

-Pro Tip: Check that the lids open and seal properly before buying tupperware.
+Pro Tip: Check that the lids open and seal properly before buying your containers.

 7. Basic Beauty Supplies